xym2009/SARL1BMatch/README.md

 ![image](https://github.com/xym2009/SARL1BMatch/assets/19380078/40ebb3f0-d6be-4594-a7a8-c9b6d55c930e)

 # Notice
-This docker is only suitable for GaoFen-3 SLC images (A C-band SAR satellite of China), since we have to read the metaXML of SAR images.
+This docker is only suitable for GaoFen-3 SLC images (A C-band SAR satellite of China), since we have to read the meta info of SAR images.
 We only tested GF-3 SAR images with spotlight and strip modes.

 # Contact Us
-If you have any questions on this method or this docker, please contact Yuming Xiang (z199208081010@163.com/xiangym@aircas.ac.cn).
+If you have any questions about this method, please contact Yuming Xiang (z199208081010@163.com/xiangym@aircas.ac.cn).

 For more details, please refer to the corresponding paper: "A Geometry-Aware Registration Algorithm for Multiview High-Resolution SAR Images" (https://ieeexplore.ieee.org/abstract/document/9882139).